 Are jellyfish stings dangerous to dogs?

-the beach.
-You may approach them to have a closer look, but you generally wouldn’t touch them and neither should your dog!
+You may approach them to have a closer look, but you shouldn’t touch them and neither should your dog!
 If you see any jellyfish you should put your dog on a lead to avoid them touching them.

 Washed up jellyfish may be dead, but they still have the ability to sting for several weeks.
-Dogs often like to investigate everything they come across, but if a jellyfish stings your dog, it’s important to get them seen by a vet as soon as possible.
+Dogs often like to investigate everything they come across, but if a jellyfish stings your dog, it’s important to get them seen by a vet as soon as possible if they react.

 A jellyfish sting can be very painful, especially to your dog.
 If you think he’s been stung it’s important you remove any stingers and stop the chemical reactions: